This privacy notice tells you what to expect when NHS England collects personal information on this system.

 Information Governance Compliance Team

-There are robust security measures in place for all personal information held by NHS Digital to protect against the loss or alteration of information under the organisation's control.
+There are robust security measures in place for all personal information held by NHS England to protect against the loss or alteration of information under the organisation's control.
 If you have any questions about our privacy notice or the information we hold please contact us at the above address.